rfbaylon/Philosophy-Notes/Critical Theory/Disability Theory/Self Diagnosis.md

 	Fellowes 2024, p5

 ### Self-Identity, not Self-Diagnosis
 Autism is not a disease, but an identity.
 To self diagnose is just to self identify.
-Identification with the autistic community is all it takes to be 'legitimately'  autisitc.
+Identification with the autistic community is all it takes to be 'legitimately' autistic.
 	A2: See A2 Self Identification in [[Critical Theory/Feminism/What is a Woman|What is a Woman]]
-	A2: Autism includes a small set of individuals who dont have the linguistic capacity to self-identify, therefore excluding these people from the autistic community (Chapman cited in Fellowes 2024)
+	A2: Autism includes a small set of individuals who don't have the linguistic capacity to self-identify, therefore excluding these people from the autistic community (Chapman cited in Fellowes 2024)

 ### Analogous Communities
 #MyArgument Queer communities are analogous in this sense, especially since queerness was medicalized in the mid-20th century.
 It seems like queer communities operate alright without the purview of the medical establishment nowadays.
 Acceptance or rejection isn't based on a medical document.
 And it seems like any benefit to gatekeeping for autism could be equally applied to queerness.
 But if applied to queerness, it becomes absurd.
 Transness especially faces this since gender dysphoria is in the DSM.